 It’s those last thoughts – the ones that tell you that you fall short, ‘always’ fail, ‘never’ win – that can be so hard to manage and, at the same time, insidious.
 They, along with how we’ve processed and navigated previous ‘failures’ and mistakes, can quietly erode our self-belief and perpetuate the idea that we just don’t measure up.

-A certain amount of ‘nagative’ thinking can be normal, even helpful, in as much as if we can reasonably plan for the worst, we might feel more prepared, if the outcome doesn’t go our way.
+A certain amount of ‘negative’ thinking can be normal, even helpful, in as much as if we can reasonably plan for the worst, we might feel more prepared, if the outcome doesn’t go our way.
+Our brain is naturally wired to remember when something went wrong before – like accidentally burning ourselves on the oven – so that we don’t make the same mistake again.
 But it’s when that thinking becomes toxic and destructive we might need to take steps to manage it.

 Here are some ideas that might help:

 1) Don’t believe everything you think.
-A reality to consider is that some of your thoughts will be complete garbage; random thoughts which pop in to your head that genuinely don’t mean anything.
-It’s only because we give our thoughts credence and energy that they gather pace, like a snowball that turns into an avalanche.
+It sounds easier said than done, I know.
+But a reality to keep in mind is that some of your thoughts will be complete garbage; just noise and nonsense.
+Random thoughts will pop in to your head that genuinely don’t mean anything.
+It’s only because we give those thoughts credence and energy that they gather pace, like a snowball that turns into an avalanche.

 3) Sense check.
 If you are having negative thoughts which seem convincing, even believable, ask a friend or colleague to help you out.
 Tell them what you’re thinking and ask them to help you make sense of it.
 You could fact check what you think you know, or tell them why you think it.